Note: For a list of DEC-managed recreation lands see the Places to Go page.

 More about Open Space:

-- 2014 Draft Open Space Conservation Plan - The plan provides statewide priorities for setting aside, purchasing, and otherwise protecting lands that make up the state's vital open spaces.
+- 2016 Open Space Conservation Plan - The plan provides statewide priorities for setting aside, purchasing, and otherwise protecting lands that make up the state's vital open spaces.

 - 2009 Open Space Conservation Plan - This page contains the 2009 revision to the New York State Open Space Conservation Plan.
 The plan provides statewide priorities for setting aside, purchasing, and otherwise protecting lands that make up the state's vital open spaces.
 It provides links to the document and appendices.